mikeraab/docker101/Participant-Guide.md

 In short, unless a container volume is mounted to a persistent host volume, any data stored within the container will be lost when the container is removed.

-So let's explore how you might persist data with a Wordpress stack within Container Cloud Service.
+So let's explore how you might persist data with a Wordpress Stack within Container Cloud Service.

 In your OCCS instance, go to the Stacks page.
-Here you will see 2 example Wordpress stacks:
+Here you will see 2 example Wordpress Stacks:

 **get image**

 <img src=images/025-new-stack.png />
 ***

-But lets create a new Wordpress stack from the below YAML that has some included volume statements.
+But lets create a new Wordpress Stack from the below YAML that has some included volume statements.
 Click the New Stack Button and then Advanced Editor:

 <img src=images/026-advanced-editor.png />
 ***